apache/flink/docs/dev/table/sql/drop.zh.md

 Flink SQL supports the following DROP statements for now:

 - DROP TABLE
-- DROP VIEW
-- DROP FUNCTION
 - DROP DATABASE

 ## Run a DROP statement

 DROP statements can be executed with the `sqlUpdate()` method of the `TableEnvironment`, or executed in [SQL CLI]({{ site.baseurl }}/dev/table/sqlClient.html).
 The `sqlUpdate()` method returns nothing for a successful DROP operation, otherwise will throw an exception.

-The following examples show how to run a DROP statement in `TableEnvironment`.
+The following examples show how to run a DROP statement in `TableEnvironment` and in SQL CLI.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">